coding-fever12/CODSOFT/README.md

- This code is a To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
-This project aims to create a command-line or GUI-based application using Python, allowing

-users to create, update, and track their to-do lists
+This is a simple calculator with basic arithmetic operations on real and complex numbers.
+Prompt the user to input two numbers and an operation choice.

+Perform the calculation and display the result.